• Products

 If you want to put your money in established companies, large-cap funds are best for you.
 They invest in the top 100 companies.
 This is suitable if you have ventured into the stock market just recently.
 These are less volatile, but you need to stay invested for a long time to get assured returns.
 If you can afford to take a calculated risk, go for diversified funds.
 They invest in a combination of large-, small-, and mid-cap funds.
 They are a good option if you are looking for high returns with less risk.

-It is not only about high returns.
-Many other factors go in to make equity funds an attractive choice.
+It is not just about high returns.
+In fact, many other factors contribute to make equity funds an attractive choice.

 • Professional expertise: